TrafficGuard/sophia/docs/docs/setup.md

 Run `gcloud auth application-default login` which will provide credentials for the Google Cloud SDKs.
 (If the webpage fails to load then ensure port the callback webpage opens with isn't already in use)

-To use Anthropic Claude through the Vertex API you will need to first enable the Claude models from the Model Garden.
+To use Anthropic Claude through the Vertex API you will need to first [enable the Claude models](https://cloud.google.com/vertex-ai/generative-ai/docs/partner-models/use-claude#grant-permissions) from the Model Garden.
 Make sure to click Accept on the final screen.

 Model garden links - [3.5 Sonnet](https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-5-sonnet?supportedpurview=project)
 [3.0 Haiku](https://console.cloud.google.com/vertex-ai/publishers/anthropic/model-garden/claude-3-haiku?supportedpurview=project)

+As Claude is only available in [select regions](https://cloud.google.com/vertex-ai/generative-ai/docs/partner-models/use-claude#regions) there is an additional environment variable GCLOUD_CLAUDE_REGION in the sample .env file which default to us-east5

 ## Configuration